-What Is Matrix Organizational Structure?
+What Is a Matrix Organizational Structure?

-The matrix organizational structure is a combination of two or more types of organizational structures.
+A matrix organizational structure is a combination of two or more organizational structure types.
 The matrix organization is the structure uniting these other organizational structures to give them balance.

-Usually, there are two chains of command, where project team members have two bosses or managers.

-Often, one manager handles functional activities and the other is a more traditional project manager.
-These roles are fluid and not fixed, as the balance of power between these two kinds of managers isn’t organizationally defined.
+Usually, there are two chains of command, where project team members have two bosses or managers, a functional manager and a project manager.
+These roles are fluid and not fixed, as the hierarchical structure between these two kinds of managers isn’t organizationally defined.

 Pros and Cons of a Matrix Organizational Structure